KHF Clinical Resource

 Pediatric Portfolio Standards

-• Organizations that have made a serious commitment to quality and patient safety, to the use of quality improvement science and that support physician development are eligible to participate in the Portfolio Program
+• Organizations that have made a serious commitment to quality and patient safety, to the use of quality improvement science and that support physician development are eligible to participate in the Portfolio Program.

 MOC Programs